PowerMacTools/PowerGLFW/README.md

 # Building

 This relies on [Retro68](https://github.com/autc04/Retro68).
 PRs are welcome to get it running under alternate compilers like Metroworks or MPW.

-The cmake script expects to be called with the environment variable `RETRO68_TOOLCHAIN_PATH` set to your Retro68 toolchain, i.e. `/opt/Retro68/toolchain/`.
-You also need to use the `CMAKE_TOOLCHAIN_FILE` option to direct cmake to the `retroppc.toolchain.cmake.in` file in your Retro68 install.

-The `build.sh` file automates all this for you; if you use it, you'll additionally need to set `RETRO68_SOURCE_PATH` to the path of wherever you cloned the Retro68 repo.